-You are now members of the Lions Club and on behalf of the club, I would ask King Lion to present you with h your new Member Kit.
-In it you will find your official certificate of membership and other material which wil ll help you get off to a good start in your life as a Lion.
+You are now members of the Lions Club and on behalf of the club, I would ask King Lion to present you with you our new Member Kit.
+In it you will find your official certificate of membership and other material which will he elp you get off to a good start in your life as a Lion.
 We are proud and happy to have you as a member.
-I Let me be the first to congratulate and welcome you. (leader shakes hand(s) of new member(s)) Fellow Lions, of come up and welcome our new member(s).
+Let me be the first to congratulate and welcome you. (leader shakes hand(s) of new member(s)) Fellow Lions, com ne up and welcome our new member(s).